-To date, more than 400 Palma youth have graduated from the program, which is currently training its sixth cohort of graduates, expected to finish in early 2021.
+To date, more than 400 Palma youth have graduated from the program, with the sixth cohort of graduates finishing in early 2021.

 Due to the COVID-19 pandemic and rising insecurity in the region, both of which escalated in early 2020, the program team had to quickly adapt the way they delivered the training and mentoring.

 The course was digitized so that the facilitators could share the materials each week through short videos on WhatsApp, which were viewed by the youth either individually or in small groups depending on the availability of smartphones.

 As the situation normalized, however, the facilitators eventually shifted to a blended delivery model, with some portions of the course given in person, though according to an altered schedule that adhered to all safety and sanitary guidelines.

 Two New Business Ideas, Economic Opportunity for Mozambican Youth